 The effects of age-specific, corporate programs become less influential as a person gets older.
-The availability of students do not always coincide as they may have before.
-The continuation of Sharing Life relationships is vital.
+The continuation of Sharing Life relationships is vital, even though students likely have less available schedules then they did before.
 The shift comes when that former teen becomes more of a peer than a mentee.
 But many of the Sharing Life principles remain, as people never stop shaping and reshaping their faith (until they meet Jesus one day).
 There may be higher highs and lower lows.
 It becomes that much more critical to continue these Sharing Life connections, even if the young adult has moved away from church.